Peterb1700/Advanced-SQL-Analysis---Spotify-Dataset-/README.md

 ORDER BY 2 DESC
 ```

-4. **Find tracks where the energy-to-liveness ratio is greater than 1.2.**
+4. **Find tracks where the energy-to-liveness ratio is greater than 1.2.
+Returns tracks with a energy/liveness ratio higher than 1.2 in highest to lowest order.
+Take It - 59.11, Verano Azul - 58, Salvavidas - 57.66, Ants Marching - 54.52, Eres Mi Sueno - 51.38**

 ```sql
 WITH cte2
 AS